raspberrypilearning/lego-robot-face/en/step_6.md

 --- task ---

-Mount your Raspberry Pi to the Maker Plate using M2 bolts and nuts making sure the pi is on the side without the 'edge':
+Mount your Raspberry Pi to the Maker Plate using M2 bolts and nuts making sure the pi is on the flat side:

  ![Raspberry Pi bolted to a magenta LEGO build plate](images/build_11.jpg)